tmcdo13/ISDS3105_fall18/projectHandout/README.md

     \figure     #ggplot charts, logos, figures, and general visual static content
     \data       #the dataset you are using (consider whether you want them in .csv/.tvs or .RDta)
     \Rmd        #.Rmd files for your report(s)
-    index.html  #the HTML version of your presentation README      #this is your "abstract""
+    index.html  #the HTML version of your presentation if needed README      #this is your "abstract""

 ## Reproducibility